Net metering in Indiana

 Since launching our Indiana program in 2019, SUN has worked hard to fight for the right of solar owners to receive fair credit for all the electricity they produce.

-In the spring of 2019, SUN worked with Citizens Action Coalition and IndianaDG to create more transparency for solar owners and companies around net metering.
-The law that gutted net metering let utilities end it when solar generation hit certain benchmarks in their territory.
+In the spring of 2019, SUN worked with our colleagues at Citizens Action Coalition and IndianaDG to create more transparency for solar owners and solar installation companies around net metering’s phase out.
+The law that gutted net metering not only had a hard end date of July 1, 2022, it also allowed utilities to end it early when solar generation hit certain benchmarks.
 Thanks to our collective efforts, the state required more frequent net metering data reporting from utilities.
-These reports helped solar owners, advocates, and companies keep track of how much longer net metering was expected to be available for different utility customers.
-Those Indiana Utility Regulatory Commission (IURC) quarterly net metering reports are available online.
+These reports helped solar owners, advocates, and companies keep track of how much longer net metering was expected to be available for different utility customers hoping to install solar before net metering ended.

 In May 2020, Vectren (now known as CenterPoint) became Indiana’s first investor-owned utility (IOU) to file a petition to end net metering.
-Centerpoint is the IOU serving parts of southwest Indiana, including Evansville.
-The IURC approved the utility’s proposed EDG rate and ended net metering for potential solar owners served by CenterPoint in the spring of 2021.
+Centerpoint is the utility serving parts of southwest Indiana, including Evansville.
+The IURC approved the utility’s new proposed excess distributed generation (EDG) rate and ended net metering for potential solar owners served by CenterPoint in the spring of 2021.
+This was a somber moment for advocates of fair distributed solar compensation.

 SUN joined with other organizations and advocates to protect your right to a fair solar credit by appealing how solar credits are measured (commonly known as the netting period) in the IURC’s order on CenterPoint’s new EDG rate.
-Other groups working on the CenterPoint appeal include:
+Other groups who joined the CenterPoint appeal include:

 • Office of Utility Consumer Counselor (OUCC)